Sarah Josepha Hale: Activist for women

 Hale became an early advocate of higher education for women, and helped to found Vassar College.
 Her championship of women's education began as Hale edited the Ladies' Magazine and continued until she retired.
 Hale wrote no fewer than seventeen articles and editorials about women's education, and helped make founding an all-women's college acceptable to a public unaccustomed to the idea.
-In 1860, the Baltimore Female College awarded Hale a medal "for distinguished services in the cause of female education".
+In 1860, Baltimore Female College awarded Hale a medal "for distinguished services in the cause of female education".

-Hale worked endlessly to uplift the historical memory of outstanding women.
+Hale worked devotedly to uplift the historical memory of outstanding women.
 Among her 50+ books were several editions of Woman's Record: Sketches of All Distinguished Women, from the Creation to A.D.
 1854 (1855) it had 2500 entries that made an encyclopedic effort to put women at the center of world history.
 She interpreted the progress of history as based upon the development of Christianity and emphasized how essential women's morality was to Christianity, for she argued that the woman was "God's appointed agent of morality."